OlgaCarvalho/beautiful-jekyll/_posts/2022-06-25-cyberdefenders-cybercorp2-part2.md

 > The second file downloaded (as a result of code execution, which we talked about in question 5) was a script, that was set up to autostart via WMI Subscription.
 Specify the SHA256 hash of this script.

-Removing the filters we used to look for registry values, we can see again sequences of WMI subscriptions, followed by the NetworkConnection/DNSReq combination that preceeded the registry key value set.
+Removing the filters we used to look for registry values, we can see again sequences of WMI subscriptions, followed by the NetworkConnection/DNSReq combination that preceded the registry key value set.

 Continuing to browse the logs in the same sequence we can see another NetworkConnection/DNSReq combination near a WMI subscription.